intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/installation/installing-unity-salesforce.md

   ![u4sf](installing-unity-salesforce/images/image41.png)

 - Remove global components from all layouts where they were added
-- Remove other dependent components if there is any
+- Remove other dependent components if there are any
 - Go to `Apps > Installed Packages` Uninstall UnityApp:

   ![u4sf](installing-unity-salesforce/images/image42.png)